Engineering student’s eye-opening internship leads to job in healthcare technology

 “On my first day with Tidy, my boss asked me to meet one of their clients in a clinic in Auckland.
 It kind of threw me in the deep end”, Sharon recalls.
 “But it was a very eye-opening experience.
 I didn't actually think I would be watching real surgeries on my first day!”

 It was really interesting; I really loved watching it.
 It was like a well oiled machine and everyone knew exactly what they were doing.
-They had something like five back-to-back surgeries, and while they all were the same procedure they had to deal with different patients.
-One of them was super nervous.
-Some of them were using different equipment for the surgery, so it’s… I think I think it's because of all the medical dramas that you get shown where it’s super crazy and everyone's rushing around, but these were just so smooth, everyone was so calm and were like, ‘oh, I'll take over from here’, and I was sitting there, being really surprised!
+They had something like five back-to-back surgeries, and while they all were the same procedure, they had to deal with different patients, and differrent behaviours and tools.
+I think it's because of all the medical dramas that we watch on TV where it’s super crazy and everyone's rushing around, but these were just so smooth; everyone was so calm and were like, ‘oh, I'll take over from here’, and I was sitting there, being really surprised!

 Opportunities for observations and insights of that nature continued throughout her experience.
 When lockdown was lifted, she spent the rest of her internship at Dr Bridgman’s clinic.
 Because her specific project focused on software, she was there at every step where it mattered: in consultation sessions between doctors and patients where treatment outcomes were discussed and determined, at the reception desk, with nurses, and during the surgical procedures.